Midsommar: Props and costume design

-Svensson said that the mallet prop used for the senicide scene was a replica of one at a museum in Stockholm, and that the cliff-jumping was based on historic practices in Sweden.
+Svensson said the mallet prop used for the senicide scene was a replica of one at a museum in Stockholm, and that the cliff-jumping was based on historic practices in Sweden.
 Costume designer Andrea Flesch developed the Hårga's costumes with antique linen from Hungary and Romania, and buttons from Sweden.
 Aster asked for the clothing to appear handmade, and for the Hårga to dress in white.
-Many of their costumes were hand embroidered with rune designs unique to individual community members, and signifying their families and occupations.
+Many of their costumes were hand-embroidered with rune designs unique to individual community members, signifying their families and occupations.
 Murals and tapestries in the background of some scenes indicate events in the film.

-In April 2020, A24 announced it would be auctioning off props from its films and television series, including the 10,000-silk-flower May Queen dress worn by Florence Pugh, which was reportedly purchased by the Academy Museum of Motion Pictures for $65,000, after both Ariana Grande and Halsey had expressed interest on social media.
+In April 2020, A24 announced it would be auctioning off props from its films and television series, including the 10,000-silk-flower May Queen dress worn by Pugh, which was reportedly purchased by the Academy Museum of Motion Pictures for $65,000, after both Ariana Grande and Halsey had expressed interest on social media.
 The proceeds were donated to provide COVID-19 pandemic relief for firefighters and their families.
-Other items from the film that sold at auction were the bear headdress worn by Jack Reynor for $4,760, the mallet used to crush a cult member's skull for $10,000, and other villager costumes that sold in the $4,500 range.
+Other items from the film that sold at auction were the bear costume worn by Reynor for $4,760, the mallet used to crush a cult member's skull for $10,000, and other villager costumes that sold in the $4,500 range.
 All the proceeds from the Midsommar collection raised over $100,000 for the FDNY Foundation.

 Post-production

-Aster said that the visual effects for the psychedelic scenes involved considerable trial and error: "I'm sure for some of those shots we got to the point where we had 60 versions.
-In one iteration the tripping was way too distracting and you're not paying attention to the characters, and then you brought it down to the point where if you are paying attention to the characters, you'll never notice the tripping effects."
+Aster said the visual effects for the psychedelic scenes involved trial and error: "I'm sure for some of those shots we got to the point where we had 60 versions.
+In one iteration the tripping was way too distracting and you're not paying attention to the characters.
+Then you brought it down to the point where if you are paying attention to the characters, you'll never notice the tripping effects."
 The more minimal visual effects were settled on a week before the first screening.

-There was around a six-week debate as to whether the film would be given an NC-17 or R rating by the MPAA for its US release due to its graphic nudity, with it eventually being given an R rating after cuts; an NC-17 rating is considered harmful to films' box office performance.
+There was around a six-week debate as to whether the film would be given an NC-17 rating, which is considered harmful to a film's box-office performance, or an R rating by the MPAA for its US release due to its graphic nudity, with it eventually being given the R rating after cuts.

 Music

-Aster wrote the film while listening to British electronic musician The Haxan Cloak's 2013 album Excavation.
-Aster later recruited him to compose the film's score, credited under his real name Bobby Krlic.
+Aster wrote the film while listening to the British electronic musician the Haxan Cloak's 2013 album Excavation.
+Aster recruited him to compose the score, credited under his real name, Bobby Krlic.
 Krlic began composing the music before filming began, taking inspiration from Nordic folk music, and collaborating closely with Aster.
 The film makes use of diegetic music, where events on screen meld with the score.

-The soundtrack album was released on July 5, 2019 via Milan Records.
+The soundtrack album was released on July 5, 2019, via Milan Records.

 Release

 Midsommar had a pre-release screening at the Alamo Drafthouse Cinema in New York City, on June 18, 2019.
-The film was theatrically released in the United States on July 3, 2019.
+It was theatrically released in the United States on July 3, 2019.